wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/introduction.rst

 Dataset Viewing
 ^^^^^^^^^^^^^^^
 Machine learning requires giant datasets for the machines to recognize patterns in real-world data.
 The Axon tool supports custom datasets made with Supervisely.
-It also supports datasets made from a slice of the OpenImages dataset, a Google dataset made of over 6 million images of generic objects.
+It also supports datasets made from a slice of the Open Images dataset, a Google dataset made of over 6 million images of generic objects.
 Please go to the :ref:`dataset page <docs/software/wpilib-tools/axon/labeling-a-dataset-with-supervisely:Labeling a Dataset with Supervisely>` to see how to upload a supported dataset format.

 Training